 AI isn’t just for tech companies—it’s reshaping industries like business, marketing, and retail, making processes smarter, faster, and more efficient.
 Companies use AI to analyze customer behavior, automate tasks, and personalize experiences, helping businesses make better decisions and improve customer satisfaction.

-In marketing, AI helps brands understand consumer preferences, buying habits, and trends, allowing them to create highly targeted campaigns.
+In marketing, AI helps brands understand consumer preferences, buying habits, and trends, allowing them to create highly targeted marketing tactics and creative campaigns.
 AI-driven chatbots and virtual assistants have transformed customer service, offering instant responses and 24/7 support to customers.
 In retail, AI recommends products, optimizes inventory management, and enhances shopping experiences.

 -